COVID Translation: Interview to Health Translator Paula Tiezzi

-Translation in times of pandemic emergency can save lives.
-And the current Coronavirus crisis is no exception.
+Translation in times of pandemic emergency can save lives, and covid translation is no exception.
 As this article by the US National Library of Medicine clearly explains:

 We interviewed health translator Paula Tiezzi and she shared her take on the matter.
 What is the role of linguists in the coronavirus health crisis?
+Whar does COVID translation involve?
 Keep reading and let us know your thoughts!

 Hi Paula, thanks for answering these questions.
 The first one is: what’s the main impact of translation and interpreting during a pandemic emergency situation?

 Well, the first thing we need to reflect upon is what the situation would be without translators.
 In other words, the rapid spread of the virus would have been even faster without the work of interpreters and translators, like it’s happened in past centuries with other pandemic diseases.

 Global outbreaks in the past produced deadly and catastrophic results because we didn’t have institutions and policies in place.
 Translators and interpreters are part of such policies.
 Think of the World Health Organization, with its massive pool of linguists, who guarantee the distribution and access to information.

 You’re totally right.
 And how does all this apply to the current coronavirus pandemic?

 During a virus outbreak, when governments activate policies and protocols, many things happen.
 That’s what’s happening now with the COVID-19 pandemic.
 To begin with, several bodies get tasked with analysing, researching, and sharing all of the relevant data with the public.
 Moreover, medical experts and researchers across the globe work together to contain the outbreak and cure the disease.
 If a cure is not attainable in the near future, they work to prevent the spread from happening too fast, so health systems can cope.